 The creation of e-waste has become an issue for the University of Otago.
 A significant proportion of this waste is either stockpiled by departments or disposed of inappropriately.
 The incorrect disposal of e-waste is a security risk.

-The E-waste & E-cycle Centre is a joint initiative between ITS and Property Services and operates at no cost to departments.
+The E-waste Recycling Centre is a joint initiative between ITS and Property Services and operates at no cost to departments.

 The Centre can receive any University-owned items.
 Once in the Centre, items are sorted for recycling or disposal.
 If data has not already been erased from items such as floppy disks, hard drives, or digital cameras, the Centre will undertake this task.
 If requested, the originating department can receive confirmation that data has been securely erased.

 Please prepare your e-waste for disposal by completing the necessary University administration work, which is:

 - complete Fixed Asset Disposal Forms with FSD for any equipment on the Fixed Asset Register.
 Please refer to the University's Assets Procedure for more information about this

 - Remove any network registrations for your devices

 - Remove any asset tags or stickers.
 The Centre will attempt to remove anything that is left but some are very time-consuming to remove

 If you wish to dispose of a photocopier, please contact the vendor in the first instance (e.g., Ricoh, Canon, etc.) as a large number of these devices are leased and not University-owned.

 Writing notes on equipment with their problems is much appreciated, for example: LCD - "dead backlight", "lines on the screen", PCs - "Faulty Motherboard" or "Faulty PSU", etc.